waveware4ai/importpy/README.md

 # importpy

 This small python-utility is used to import at module level instead of package level.
 It can also replace the standard import mechanism.
-(I'm not saying to replace everything, but to use it only when necessary)
+(I'm not saying to replace everything, but to use it only when necessary :D)
 Additionally, it has the ability to solve the relative import problem that occurs when executing unit modules located in each subdirectory without sys.path.